![](http://www.umanitoba.ca/images/trans.gif) |

 For Application details please visit Clayton H. Riddell Faculty of Environment, Earth and Resources: https://umanitoba.ca/environment-earth-resources/student-experience/funding-and-awards

-Questions and completed application packages should be emailed in one single PDF document to: riddell.advisor@umanitoba.ca
+Questions and completed applications must be submitted in PDF format via email to: riddell.advisor@umanitoba.ca

 |